shubhamku044/clipture/DOCKER_SETUP.md

 If you get port binding errors:

-- PostgreSQL dev uses port 5433 (not 5432) to avoid conflicts
+- PostgreSQL dev uses port 5432 to avoid conflicts
 - Change ports in docker-compose files if needed

 ### Database Connection Issues